thebigbadbobby/Symphony/README.md

 ```

 **Note**: these instructions will only work on a linux based system (aka mac or bash)

+**Note 2**: There is no interface currently for drivers... we need to enter them into the database manually (and you need to be a driver to be eligible to recieve texts for Twilio)

+### Running pre-production docker

+If you want, you can run the entire backend in a docker container.
+If you do so, the api will be accessible at `http://localhost`.
+Please note that this uses the production database url, so be careful when doing this.

+1. Make sure you have `docker` and `docker-compose` installed (I don't remember if it needs to be global)
+2. Run `./docker-reboot.sh`

 ## Other Useful scripts we wrote